kislyuk/kislyuk.com/drafts/2020-09-23-fargate-wdl.markdown

 - They allow easy access to the resulting data (for example, by uploading it to S3, where any authorized web application can access it).

+- They make all of this infrastructure more accessible: anyone can create an AWS account for free and operate scientific computing infrastructure that previously required hundreds of thousands of dollars of upfront investment and approval by institutional administrators.

 Shell scripts are great, but it's not clear how they can be used as units of reproducible/composable scientific computing.
 The community has come up with a [bewildering array](https://github.com/common-workflow-language/common-workflow-language/wiki/Existing-Workflow-systems)